scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 For example, if you have transaction manager instances in multiple microservices, you can execute a transaction that spans multiple microservices.

 In Two-phase Commit Transactions, there are two roles, a coordinator and a participant, that collaboratively execute a single transaction.
-A coordinator process and participant processes has another transaction manager instance.
+A coordinator process and participant processes all have different transaction manager instances.
 The coordinator process first begins a transaction, and the participant processes join the transaction.
 And after executing CRUD operations, the coordinator process and the participant processes execute the two-phase commit protocol to commit the transaction.